Preparing for camp

 - Flashlight with Batteries

-- Prescription Medications in their Original Bottle with the Camper’s Name
+- Medications and Vitamins in their Original Bottle with the Camper’s Name*

 Optional For All Campers

 - Water Shoes or Sandals with a Back

 - Sleeping Pad